 To enable NPIV on the managed system, you must create a Virtual I/O Server logical partition (version 2.1, or later) that provides virtual resources to client logical partitions.
 You assign the physical Fibre Channel adapters (that support NPIV) to the Virtual I/O Server logical partition.
-Then, you connect virtual Fibre Channel adapters on the client logical partitions to virtual Fibre Channel adapters on the Virtual I/O Server logical partitions with a Fibre Channel connection to a storage area network through the Virtual I/O Server logical partition.
-The Virtual I/O Server logical partition.
-The Virtual I/O Server logical partition provides the connection between the virtual Fibre Channel adapters on the Virtual I/O Server logical partition.
+Then, you connect virtual Fibre Channel adapters on the client logical partitions to virtual Fibre Channel adapters on the Virtual I/O Server logical partition.
+A virtual Fibre Channel adapter is a virtual adapter that provides client logical partitions with a Fibre Channel connection to a storage area network through the Virtual I/O Server logical partition.
 The Virtual I/O Server logical partition provides the connection between the virtual Fibre Channel adapters on the Virtual I/O Server logical partition and the physical Fibre Channel adapters on the managed system.